 Dangling a collaboration before an artist for such an extended period of time only to revoke it with little explanation is poor form for Gucci, a company that certainly has the resources to vet and correspond quickly with its collaborators.
 Still, perhaps this would not be a cause for extensive controversy had Gucci not copied Franklin's work.

 On October 8, Gucci posted images of the jelly cake creations they ended up using in the cruise campaign.
 The jellies they used were developed by another artist named David James White, who deleted his posts once comments about the plagiarism started flooding in.
-Popdust reached out to White for comment but did not hear a response.
+Popdust reached out to White for comment but did not receive a response.

 Though White deleted the images, they remain on Gucci's official Instagram account, and Franklin is certain that Gucci plagiarized her work.
 "All elements of my work were stolen by Gucci, [including] composition, color choices, the mold shapes, fabric choices, jellies including the inlays, putting items in them and with fake, dried and fresh flowers and vintage silver platters," she said.
 "Gucci even copied my words in my interview with The Know Culture in which I talk about my jellies being inspired by the 70's aesthetics, bionic adaptations, herbal medicine, conviviality and fancy dinners."

 You can see the creations side by side here:

 After being asked several times about whether her work had been stolen, Franklin posted an Instagram story about what happened.
 The controversy was picked up by various accounts online, including the famous Diet Prada, but Gucci has not deleted the photos of its jellies or apologized for its actions.